The Icon Saga

 8 min

-AI Hero has agents for everything: groceries, todos, weather, medications, habits, shopping lists.
-Each of these agents manages items that users interact with daily.
-A grocery list might have "organic bananas" and "oat milk."
-A todo list might have "call dentist" and "review quarterly report."
-A weather widget shows conditions for "San Francisco" or "Tokyo."
+In early January 2026, AI Hero was still a consumer-product investigation: agents for groceries, todos, weather, medications, habits, shopping lists.
+Each agent managed items people touched every day.
+A grocery list had "organic bananas" and "oat milk."
+A todo list had "call dentist" and "review quarterly report."
+A weather widget showed conditions for "San Francisco" or "Tokyo."

-We wanted each item to have its own icon.
-Not a generic placeholder, but something that actually represented the item.
+We wanted each item to have its own icon, one that actually looked like the thing.
 The banana should look like a banana.
 The phone call should look like a phone.
 The rain in Tokyo should look different from the sunshine in San Francisco.

 The LLM Approach